 - Thunder Shirt – if your dog is not used to flying, you may purchase a thunder shirt to keep your dog calm in the cabin.
 Some dogs find comfort when wearing a thunder shirt.

-Tip #4 – What to expect and do once you land at your destination
+Tip #5 – What to expect and do once you land at your destination

-Before you arrive at your destination, you should look out for a pet relief area at the airport.
-All airports will either have a pet relief area inside or outside of the airport.
+Before you arrive at your destination, you should look for a pet relief area at the airport.
+Most airports will either have a pet relief area inside or outside of the airport.
 You can research the location of the pet relief area in advance by looking here: Airport Pet Relief Areas.